Christopher McDonald

 Christopher McDonald Award Nominations

-Christopher McDonald received a Primetime Emmy Award nomination in 2022 for Outstanding Guest Actor in a Comedy Series for his performance as Marty Ghilain on the HBO Max series Hacks.
-That nomination stands as a recent high-profile recognition of his television work and his continued presence in contemporary scripted series.
+Christopher McDonald earned a Primetime Emmy Award nomination in 2022 for Outstanding Guest Actor in a Comedy Series for his portrayal of Las Vegas casino owner Marty Ghilain on the HBO Max series Hacks.
+The recognition highlighted his long track record of memorable guest performances across network and cable television.

 Christopher McDonald Family